mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 invoke the relevant failure states.

-Signatures and augmented artifacts
+Signatures and augmented Artifacts
 ----------------------------------

-**Warning:** Augmented artifacts are by their very nature security sensitive, and it is easy to open up for vulnerabilities if the consequences are not fully understood.
-It is recommended not to use augmented artifacts unless strictly needed, and not until the reader has a solid understanding of how it works.
+**Warning:** Augmented Artifacts are by their very nature security sensitive, and it is easy to open up for vulnerabilities if the consequences are not fully understood.
+It is recommended not to use augmented Artifacts unless strictly needed, and not until the reader has a solid understanding of how it works.

-If signatures are being used, sometimes it may be necessary to put data into the artifact that isn't signed, while at the same time keeping a trusted chain.
+If signatures are being used, sometimes it may be necessary to put data into the Artifact that isn't signed, while at the same time keeping a trusted chain.
 For example, one can generate a master image, which is signed, and then generate many binary delta images from this.
 Ideally one would not like to sign each and every one of these.

-Augmented artifacts are artifacts that can contain some parts that are signed (the "original" part) and some parts that are not (the "augmented" part).
+Augmented Artifacts are Artifacts that can contain some parts that are signed (the "original" part) and some parts that are not (the "augmented" part).
 Obviously the unsigned content can be very security sensitive, and by default, all content in these files will be rejected.
 Only consider enabling augmented content if your update module is prepared to handle untrusted input and still guarantee a trusted result (more about best practices below).

-### Marking augmented artifacts as supported
+### Marking augmented Artifacts as supported

 If you wish to accept `augment` files you need to implement this calling
 interface: